 François Robin & Mathias Delplanque, L'Ombre de la bête (CD À la zim !, 2022)

-Polymorphic artist, whose spectrum goes from dub to acousmatic, Mathias Delplanque has just published these days a magnificent solo album (his 16th !), Ô seuilon Ici d'Ailleurs.
-The occasion for me to come back to another record published last summer, in duet this time, with another musician from Nantes: François Robin, a veuze player, a type of bagpipe whose expressive properties he himself has never ceased to multiply by means of electroacoustics.
-The heady result of this face-to-face encounter is entitled L'Ombre de la bête : six tracks in which the veuze reveals itself as a chameleon and cosmopolitan instrument, and whose krautrock escapes reminded me of the superb Jour de grève published in 2020 by Emmanuelle Parrain and Detlef Weinrich.
+Mathias Delplanque, a polymorphous artist whose spectrum ranges from dub to acousmatic, has just released a magnificent solo album (his 16th!), Ô seuilreleased by Ici d'Ailleurs.
+It's an opportunity for me to return to another album released last summer, this time in duo with another musician from Nantes: François Robin, a veuze player, a type of bagpipe whose expressive properties he himself has never ceased to multiply by means of electroacoustics.
+The heady result of this face-to-face encounter is L'Ombre de la bête : six tracks in which the veuze reveals itself as a chameleon-like, cosmopolitan instrument, and whose krautrock escapes reminded me of the superb Jour de grève published in 2020 by Emmanuelle Parrain and Detlef Weinrich.

 Sandrine Maricot Despretz's playlist

-Didem Coskunseven is a young Turkish composer living in Berkeley (USA) who explores with talent the learned and electronic music by mixing with a subtle and swaying balance the salt of maqâmsmelodies with Ottoman origins.
-Sound artist, she multiplies projects in connection with the dance or the visual arts as in Day was departing for tenor, video and electronics created in June 2021 for Orbital, the "supersonic" chair of the Ecole des Beaux-Arts at Manifeste -Ircam, Paris
+Didem Coskunseven is a young Turkish composer based in Berkeley (USA), who explores with talent both erudite and electronic music, blending with a subtle and swaying balance the salt of the maqâmsmelodies of Ottoman origin.
+As a sound artist, she is involved in numerous projects linked to dance and the visual arts, such as Day was departing for tenor, video and electronics, premiered in June 2021 for Orbital, the "supersonic" chair of the Ecole des Beaux-Arts at Manifeste - l'Ircam, Paris.

 Nicole Lizée: Sepulchre, (2019)

-Sepulchre is a piece for string orchestra, percussion, piano and soundtrack premiered on November 19, 2019 by the amazing German ensemble Resonanz, which I had the pleasure of discovering at the November Music 2022 festival in Den Bosh (Netherlands).
+Sepulchre is a piece for string orchestra, percussion, piano and soundtrack premiered on November 19, 2019 by the formidable German ensemble Resonanz, whom I had the pleasure of discovering at the November Music 2022 festival in Den Bosh (Netherlands).

-Sepulchre is a way of repairing time, abandoned machines, our broken objects, of rubbing classical and electronic materials to make them turn like on turntables, with the grace of violins and cellos that overlap, collide, vocalize in a momentum that shakes us with surprise and delight.
+Sepulchre is a way of repairing time, abandoned machines and our broken objects, of rubbing classical and electronic materials together to make them spin as if on turntables, with the grace of violins and cellos superimposed, colliding and vocalizing in a momentum that jostles us with surprise and delight.

 Chaya Czernowin: Sahaf (Performed by Hinge) (2018)

-Of Israeli origin, her learning of composition led her to Germany, the United States, Japan, Austria and this can be heard in the richness of the timbres and the freedom of the fusions that she operates.
-Her music is powerful, physical, direct.
-The electric guitar that we find in Sahaf (Shifting Gravity series), is an instrument that she loves and that she knows how to make sound strong and right(Black Flowers (2018), Knight of the strange (2015), White Wind Waiting (2013) Drift (2008)) and that makes good when others more timorous confuse it with a harp!
+Originally from Israel, Chaya Czernowin's apprenticeship in composition has taken her to Germany, the USA, Japan and Austria, and this can be heard in the richness of her timbres and the freedom of her fusions.
+Her music is powerful, physical and direct.
+The electric guitar, featured in Sahaf (Shifting Gravity series), is an instrument she loves, and one she knows how to make sound loud and true(Black Flowers (2018), Knight of the strange (2015), White Wind Waiting (2013) Drift (2008)), and that's good to hear when others who are more timid mistake it for a harp!